sap200/assignment_4/README.md

 ## Design Choices

 - I utilized an enum to keep track of the transaction state.
-Transactions can exist in one of three states: PENDING, EXECUTED, or CANCELLED.
+Transactions can exist in one of three states: `PENDING`, `EXECUTED`, or `CANCELLED`.
 Only transactions in the PENDING state are eligible for further action.
 - To minimize the computational overhead of counting approvals during transaction execution, I introduced an `approvalCount` variable within the transaction struct.
 - I included a `creator` variable within each transaction to identify the initiator of the transaction.
 - I established a mapping `transactionIndex -> address -> bool`, to check approval status of owners against each transactions